Compound Calculator Interest 2025 – Investment Growth & Retirement Planning

 Should I pay off debt or invest for compound interest?

 Generally, pay off high-interest debt (credit cards) before investing, as debt interest often exceeds investment returns.
-For low-interest debt (mortgages), you can often invest while paying minimum payments.
+For low-interest debt (mortgages), you can often invest while paying minimum payments to benefit from compound growth.

 How does inflation affect compound interest calculations?